openstack/designate/doc/source/getting-started.rst

 Getting Started
 ===============

-Designate is comprised of three designate components :ref:`designate-api`, :ref:`designate-central` and :ref:`designate-sink`, supported by a few standard open source components.
+Designate is comprised of four main components :ref:`designate-api`, :ref:`designate-central`, :ref:`designate-mdns`, and :ref:`designate-pool-manager`, supported by a few standard open source components.
 For more information see :doc:`architecture`.

 There are many different options for customizing Designate, and two of these options have a major impact on the installation process:

 * The storage backend used (SQLite or MySQL)
-* The DNS backend used (PowerDNS or BIND)
+* The DNS backend used (PowerDNS or BIND9)

-This guide will walk you through setting up a typical development environment for Designate, using PowerDNS as the DNS backend and MySQL as the storage backend.
+This guide will walk you through setting up a typical development environment for Designate, using BIND9 as the DNS backend and MySQL as the storage backend.
 For a more complete discussion on installation & configuration options, please see :doc:`architecture` and :doc:`production-architecture`.

-For this guide you will need access to an Ubuntu Server (12.04).
-Other platforms:
+For this guide you will need access to an Ubuntu Server (14.04).

-- `Fedora 19 Notes`_

 .. _Development Environment: